DanisyEisyraf/Legal-Cases/Acts List/README.md

 Applicability:
 PDPA 2010 is primarily used in cases related to the mishandling or unauthorized disclosure of personal data.
 It applies to organizations that collect, process, or store personal data, such as businesses, and non-profit organizations.
 PDPA however, is not applicable to federal and state government bodies.
-This act is commonly used in defense cases.
+This act is commonly used in charging cases.
 Individuals whose personal data has been mishandled or disclosed without consent can invoke the PDPA 2010 to seek legal remedies and compensation.
 Additionally, organizations can also rely on the act's provisions to establish compliance and defend against allegations of data breaches.

 > Key takeaways:
 - Secure system